 Best-case scenario: Bill James spells this out pretty well.
 Tomlin comes back fully healthy and gets his strikeout rate up to a respectable level while maintaining his stubborn refusal to issue free passes.
 He continues to induce weak contact and controls the long ball a little bit more and sticks in the rotation for a full season.

 Worst-case scenario: Tomlin’s walk rate takes a turn for the worse without a corresponding increase in his strikeout numbers.
 Maintaining even a league-average hit rate proves unrealistic for a soft-tossing pitch-to-contact starter, let alone a low one.
 Look at Steamer’s projections, but with fewer innings pitched as Tomlin’s elbow problems continue or he loses his spot in the rotation.

 Most likely scenario: As the above projections illustrate, it’s hard to pin down an expected value for Tomlin’s performance.
 The mean projections essentially call for him to repeat his 2011 performance; I’d probably take the under there.
 That a pitcher with Tomlin’s unique skill set could maintain a low BABIP is definitely plausible, but I want to see him keep it up for at least another season before I fully buy in.
 Expect some minor regression in 2012, but he’ll still be a very effective back-end starter.

-Topics: Josh Tomlin
+Tags: Josh Tomlin